 Web3-focused gaming firm Limit Break Inc., raised $200 million dollars in investment capital from Buckley Ventures, Paradigm Ventures, and Standard Crypto, the company announced on August 29, 2022.
 The total amount raised from two investor rounds will be used to build Massively Multiplayer Online (MMO) games.

-Limit Break also raised funds from the following entities: Anthos Capital (Venture capital investment firm), Coinbase Ventures (Coinbase’ investment arm ), FTX (digital asset exchange), Positive Sum (venture capital firm), Shervin Pishevar (Iranian-American entrepreneur), and SV Angel (San Francisco-based seed fund).
+Limit Break also raised funds from the following: Anthos Capital (Venture capital investment firm), Coinbase Ventures (Coinbase’ investment arm ), FTX (digital asset exchange), Positive Sum (venture capital firm), Shervin Pishevar (Iranian-American entrepreneur), and SV Angel (San Francisco-based seed fund).

 About Limit Break